harleenjhamat/CSTP2107-BusinessCardApp/meeting_records/meeting_june2_2021.md

   - Add margin?
   - Add border?
   - Add color to some buttons?
-  - Get rid of the onHover in the instruction section
+  - Get rid of the onHover effect in the instruction section?
   - Choose a Color Palette
-    - replace the color codes in Color.scss
+    - replace the color codes in Color.scss!

 - Start using typescript in the project?
 (1 person)
   - install typescript in the project